 Sorry, this story is too small to be offered by itself in print.

-The Duke and the April Flowers is part of the Republished Regencies series.
+The Duke and the April Flowers is a novella in the Republished Regencies series.
 The full series reading order is as follows:

 - Novella: A Duke Walked into a House Party •

 - Novella: A Lady Without Peer •

 - Novella: Holiday Duet — Republished Regencies •